Abingdon Health: Judicial Review

 The Good Law Project (GLP) challenged the Secretary for Health and Social Care, claiming the COVID testing contracts with Abingdon Health were unlawful because they were not advertised nor open to competition, and the correct procurement process was bypassed, amongst other allegations.
-The Judicial Review was heard on the 3 to 5 May 20222.
+The Judicial Review was heard on 3 to 5 May 2022.

 On conclusion of the judicial review hearing, Abingdon Health published the following statement in May 2022, "We and the Department of Health and Social Care (DHSC) provided strong arguments for dismissal at the judicial review hearing this week.
 Our position was clear: this was a straightforward purchase of goods/services by a public body from an established LFT provider on normal market terms.
 Nothing more!
 We stood up to offer our expertise in LFT development and manufacture at a time of national emergency and pandemic.
-In August 2021, we published our Detailed Grounds of Resistance submission to the court to address the factual inaccuracies being raised in this case.
-You can read it here..."
+In August 2021, we published our Detailed Grounds of Resistance submission to the court to address the factual inaccuracies being raised in this case."